gwpy/gwpy/docs/timeseries/index.rst

     >>> data = TimeSeries.fetch('L1:PSL-ODC_CHANNEL_OUT_DQ', 1067042880, 1067042912)

 Both of the above snippets will return identical `TimeSeries`.
-For more details on accessing data via either of these sources, please read:
+For more details on accessing data via either of these sources, or from publicly-released data files, please read the following tutorials:

 .. toctree::
    :maxdepth: 1

    gwf
    nds
+   public-data

 ========================
 `TimeSeries` collections